-In the United States or in provinces with a particulate emission limit (eg. US EPA), the use of woodstoves with the door open with a rigid firescreen is prohibited.
+In the United States or in provinces with a particulate emission limit (eg US EPA), the use of wood stoves with open door with and fire screen is prohibited.

-This insert has been tested for use with an open door in conjunction with a fire screen, sold separately.
-The fire screen must be properly secured on the insert to avoid any risk of sparks damaging the flooring.
-When the fire screen is in use, do not leave the insert unattended to respond promptly in the event of smoke spillage into the room.
+This stove has been tested for use with an open door in conjunction with a fire screen, sold separately.
+Make sure the fire screen is properly secured on the stove to avoid any risk of fire.
+When the fire screen is in use, it is important not to leave the stove unattended to respond promptly in the event of smoke spillage into the room.
 Potential causes of smoke spillage are described in Section "10.
 The Venting System" of this manual.
-See ""Appendix 5: Optional Fire Screen Installation" for installation instructions.
+See "Appendix 4: Optional Fire Screen Installation" for installation instructions.